-- 1. Where suppliers are required to satisfy conditions for participation, a procuring entity shall, subject to the other provisions of this Chapter: - (a) limit any conditions for participation, to those that are essential to ensure that a supplier has the legal, commercial, technical and financial abilities to fulfill the requirements and technical specifications of the procurement; - (b) evaluate the financial, commercial and technical abilities of a supplier on the basis of the supplier's global business activities, including both its activity in the territory of the Party of the supplier, as well as its activity, if any, in the territory of the Party of the procuring entity, and may not impose as a condition for participation, that a supplier has previously been awarded one or more contracts by a procuring entity of that Party or that the supplier has prior work experience in the territory of that Party; - (c) base its determination of whether a supplier has satisfied the conditions for participation solely on the conditions that have been specified in advance in notices or tender documentation; and - (d) allow all domestic suppliers and suppliers of the other Party that satisfy the conditions for participation to participate in the procurement. - 2.
-Nothing in this Article shall preclude the exclusion of a supplier from a procurement on grounds such as bankruptcy or false declarations. - 3.
-Where a procuring entity requires suppliers to satisfy conditions for participation in order to participate in a procurement, the entity shall publish a notice inviting suppliers to apply for participation.
-The entity shall publish the notice sufficiently in advance to provide interested suppliers with adequate time to prepare and submit responsive applications and for the entity to evaluate and make its determination on such applications.
+- 1. Where a procuring entity requires suppliers to satisfy conditions for participation, the entity shall, subject to the other provisions of this Chapter: - (a) limit any conditions for participation in a covered procurement, to those that are essential to ensure that a supplier has the legal, commercial, technical, and financial abilities to fulfill the requirements and technical specifications of the procurement; - (b) evaluate the financial, commercial and technical abilities of a supplier on the basis of its global business activities, including both its activities in the territory of the Party of the supplier, as well as its activities, if any, in the territory of the Party of the procuring entity, and may not impose the condition that, in order for a supplier to participate in a covered procurement, the supplier has previously been awarded one or more contracts by a procuring entity of that Party or that the supplier has prior work experience in the territory of that Party; - (c) base its determination of whether a supplier has satisfied the conditions for participation solely on the conditions that the procuring entity has specified in advance in notices or tender documentation; and - (d) allow all suppliers that satisfy the conditions for participation to participate in the procurement. - 2.
+Nothing in this Article shall preclude a procuring entity from excluding a supplier from a procurement on grounds such as: - (a) bankruptcy; - (b) false declarations; or - (c) significant deficiencies in performance of any substantive requirement or obligation under a prior contract. - 3.
+Where a procuring entity requires suppliers to satisfy conditions for participation, the entity shall publish a notice inviting suppliers to apply for participation.
+The entity shall publish the notice sufficiently in advance to provide interested suppliers adequate time to prepare and submit responsive applications and for the entity to evaluate and make its determination based on such applications.